iborozan/solar/README.md

 About
 =====

-Developed a machine learning based model to accurately predict the energy output of residential solar panel installations in Ontario.
+Developed a machine learning based model to accurately predict the energy output for residential solar panel installations in Ontario.
 The model is trained using real data obtained from two sources:

 * a dataset collected from [photovoltaic (PV) installations](https://openpv.nrel.gov/) on the ground by the National Renewable Energy Project (NREL) a national laboratory of the US Department of Energy